Home

 Perry Brass

-Statement: "I was born in Savannah, Georgia, where I came out at sixteen.
-After a year at the University of Georgia, I realized that southern society was a vicious, conscious plot against women, blacks and gay men.
-I came to New York City, where I joined the Gay Liberation Front in 1969.
+I was born in Savannah, Georgia, where I came out at sixteen.
+After a year at the University of Georgia, I realized that southern society was a vicious, conscious plot against women, blacks, and gay men, which prompted my understanding of civil rights issues.
+I moved to New York City, where I joined the Gay Liberation Front in 1969, a pivotal moment in gay history.
 I believe that the gay liberation struggle means being able to express the full range of my feelings and learning consciously not to oppress myself or others.
-It also means learning to give up male privileges in a very sexist society."
+It also entails learning to give up male privileges in a very sexist society, which is a crucial aspect of LGBT activism.

 Find out more